Kozphy/Note/network/IBM/Host_Name.md

 ## Host names

-`A host, or website, on the Internet is identified by a host name, such as www.example.com`.
+A host, or website, on the Internet is identified by a `host name`, such as `www.example.com`.

-`Host names are sometimes called domain names`.
-Host names are mapped to IP addresses, but a `host name and an IP address do not have a one-to-one relationship`.
+`Host` names are sometimes called `domain names`.
+Host names are mapped to `IP addresses`, but a `host name` and an `IP address` do not have a `one-to-one relationship`.

-`A host name is used when a web client makes an HTTP request to a host`.
-The user making the request can specify the IP address of the server rather than the host name, but that is now unusual on the Internet. `Host names are more convenient for users than numeric IP addresses`.
+A `host name` is used when a web client makes an HTTP `request` to a host.
+The user making the request can specify the IP address of the server rather than the host name, but that is now `unusual` on the Internet. `Host names` are more convenient for users than `numeric IP addresses`.

 More importantly in modern HTTP implementations, the use of host names in HTTP requests has these consequences: